DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 **You should expect to wait ~30 seconds when you first SSH in.**

 The instance will run a few commands which includes activating a conda environment that contains `atlas-server` and `foundations`.
-It also runs `atlas-server` so all the services for Atlas CE are running.
+It also runs `atlas-server` so all the services for Atlas are running.

 When you SSH into the instance, `atlas-server` will start, but you can put it into a background process with `ctrl + c`, to then be able to run other commands.

 You should also now be able to see the GUI.
-In your browser go `<ipv4.of.ec2.instance>:5555` and you should see the Atlas CE project page with two projects that have each been run once.
+In your browser go `<ipv4.of.ec2.instance>:5555` and you should see the Atlas project page with two projects that have each been run once.
 These projects were baked into the AMI to help get started.

-### Run our first Atlas CE job
+### Run our first Atlas job

-If this is your first time using Atlas CE, you can try run a simple job with the following steps.
+If this is your first time using Atlas, you can try run a simple job with the following steps.
 Or you can just skip ahead to setting up AWS to remotely work with VSCode below.

 We can run one of our demo projects to try out how the `foundations` CLI works.

 * `cd atlas_tutorials/auction_price_regression_tutorial`
 * Run `foundations submit scheduler . driver.py`
-* Go back to the Atlas CE GUI in your browser, and you should see the new job we've just run
+* Go back to the Atlas GUI in your browser, and you should see the new job we've just run

 For more information on the Foundations CLI read our CLI section, or run `foundations --help`.